 While forward osmosis is an old technique, the aquaporin proteins' extremely high selectivity for water molecules gives Aquaporin A/S an advantage.
 "We have the highest rejection rates and the lowest reverse salt flux rates in the market," said CEO Peter Holme Jensen.
-"This is why we can do stuff in forward osmosis that others can't because we extract water, and other forwardosmosis technologies extract water and a bit of something else."
+"This is why we can do stuff in forward osmosis that others can't - because we extract water, and other forward-osmosis technologies extract water and a bit of something else."

-The company, based outside of Copenhagen, has now partnered with companies and other entities around the world on pilot projects or lab tests to filtration capacity as the entire legacy system on the right.
-Credit: Aquaporin A/S try the membranes in almost 60 different forwardosmosis applications.
+The company, based outside of Copenhagen, has now partnered with companies and other entities around the world on pilot projects or lab tests to try the membranes in almost 60 different forwardosmosis applications.
 About half of those projects are treating wastewater generated by a range of sources, from landfills to olive oil production to bus depot washing.